bonitasoft/bonita-doc/md/ubuntu-openjdk-tomcat-postgresql.md

 * Make the file executable: `sudo chmod +x /usr/share/tomcat8/bin/setenv.sh`
 * Edit `setenv.sh` file: `sudo nano /usr/share/tomcat8/bin/setenv.sh`
 * Change `sysprop.bonita.db.vendor` from `h2` to `postgres`
-* Change `btm.root` from `${CATALINA_HOME}` to `/opt/bonita/btm`
-* Change `bitronix.tm.configuration` from `${CATALINA_HOME}/conf/bitronix-config.properties` to `/opt/bonita/btm/conf/bitronix-config.properties`
+* Change `com.arjuna.ats.arjuna.common.propertiesFile` from `${CATALINA_HOME}/conf/jbossts-properties.xml` to `/opt/bonita/conf/jbossts-properties.xml`

 ### Add extra libraries to Tomcat

-Bonita needs extra libraries such as Bitronix, in order to run on Tomcat:
+Bonita needs extra libraries such as Narayana, in order to run on Tomcat:

 * Change to the Deploy bundle Tomcat lib folder: `cd ~/BonitaSubscription-x.y.z-deploy/Tomcat-8.5.z/lib`, where "y.z" stands for the last digits of the product version
-* Copy the libraries (.jar files) from the Deploy bundle to your Tomcat folder: `sudo cp btm-2.1.3.jar btm-tomcat55-lifecycle-2.1.3.jar jta-1.1.jar slf4j-api-1.6.1.jar slf4j-jdk14-1.6.1.jar /usr/share/tomcat8/lib/` (carefully check and replace with the product versions you currently have)
+* Copy the libraries (.jar files) from the Deploy bundle to your Tomcat folder: `sudo cp *.jar /usr/share/tomcat8/lib/`
+* Remove default tomcat-dbcp.jar from folder `/usr/share/tomcat8/lib/`, as Bonita provides a newer version.

 ### Configure Bonita to use PostgreSQL